 I Have Learned From Some of the Best

 I feel very blessed to have been under the tutelage of Dr.’s Ron and Mary Hulnick, who founded the University of Santa Monica where I graduated with a Master’s Degree in Applied Psychology.
 Ron and Mary are considered among the best in the field of psychology and much of my personal healing took place when I studied with them.
-A few years after graduating with a BA from Texas Tech University, I also studied at the Austin Presbyterian Theological Seminary which gave me a firm grounding, among other things, in the principles of counseling.
+I have also studied at two different Seminaries which gave me more opportunities to hone my counseling skills.

 My Education is Grounded In “Real Life”

 Though sometimes I would like to, I have never shied away from involvement in this world.
 I have had my share of lessons from the university of “hard knocks.”
 I am not complaining.
 Those lessons were usually exactly what I needed at the time and for that I am grateful.
 So my education has been well grounded in “real life” experience.
-I have worked in corporations, large and small.
-I founded a non-profit where I facilitated over 100 personal and spiritual growth seminars in churches from coast to coast.
+As I mentioned above, I have worked in corporations, large and small.
+I founded a non-profit service organization where I facilitated over 100 personal and spiritual growth seminars from coast to coast.
 I was also successful in my own “for profit” business for 18 years.
 I have a great deal of experience in knowing how to overcome the challenges of everyday life that we all encounter.

 What Is Unique About My Practice?

 I am good at helping people see their situation through new eyes.
-What seemed at first like a tragedy, can become one of your greatest blessings.
+What seemed at first like an insurmountable obstacle, can become a stepping stone.
 No matter what is happening at this time in your life, you can use it for your learning and growth.
 Sometimes you are so close to the forest that you can’t see the trees.
 That is where I can help.
 I bring all of the skills I have learned over a life-time to bear on your unique situation to help you find the solutions you seek.